 The proposed architecture shows flexibility for integrating different tasks in terms of a driver assistance system.
 Its applicability is demonstrated on the problem of ICC.
 The main advantages of the presented architecture are a flexible data integration structure, task modularization, and multi-level (object-related and behavior-related) representations.
 Different sensors (e.g., Radar, Lidar and image processing) can be incorporated for the analysis and interpretation of the scene to increase the quality of the system.
-In the part of the scene interpretation, neural field dynamics as proposed by Amari15 will be used to stabilize the given object hypotheses with an adequate interaction kernel.
+In the part of the scene interpretation, neural field dynamics (Amari, 1983) will be used to stabilize the given object hypotheses with an adequate interaction kernel.
 For behavior planning a dynamical system is supposed to be realized as well.
-A successful solution to a behavior planning using this method was presented by Bergener et al..14
+A successful solution to a behavior planning using this method was presented by (Handmann et al., 2000b).